Global regularity and large time behavior for some inviscid Oldroyd-B models in $\mathbb{R}^2$: Large time behavior for the noncorotation inviscid Oldroyd-B model

 \end{theo}

-Motivated by \cite{He2009} and \cite{Luo-Yin}, we can cancel $div~\tau$ in Fourier space and prove the following initial time decay rate of $(u,\tau)$ in $H^1$ by the Fourier splitting method and the bootstrap argument. \begin{prop} Under the condition in Theorem $\ref{th2}$.
+Similar to \cite{He2009} and \cite{Luo-Yin}, we can cancel ${\rm div}~\tau$ in Fourier space and prove the following initial time decay rate of $(u,\tau)$ in $H^1$ by the Fourier splitting method and the bootstrap argument. \begin{prop} Under the condition in Theorem $\ref{th2}$.
 Then there exists $C>0$ such that for any $l\in N$ and $t>0$, we have

 \end{prop} \begin{proof} Let $S_0(t) =\{\xi:f(t)|\xi|^2\leq 2C_2f'(t)\}$ with $C_2$ large enough.
 According to Theorem \ref{th3}, we have